hygieia/hygieia/pages/product1/widget_view.md

 Click **VIEW ALL** to view the code quality analysis details in your configured code quality tool.

+The AppDynamics collector diplays performance-related details in this widget.
 To configure the Performance widget:

-1. In the Performance tab, click **Configure widget** to invoke the 'Configure Performance Widget' screen.
+- In the Performance tab, click **Configure widget** to invoke the 'Configure Performance Widget' screen.
 In this screen, enter the following details:
    - Select a Performance Analysis Job from the drop-down and then click **Save**.

 In the Performance widget, Hygieia displays performance details based on unit and functional test results.

 ### Configure Deploy Widget

+Code deployment details are displayed in this widget based on your configuration of UDeploy, XLDeploy, or Jenkins collectors.
+To configure the deploy widget on the dashboard:

 1. In the Performance tab, click **Configure widget** to invoke the 'Configure Deploy Widget' screen.
 In this screen, enter the following details: